Chilled Summer Borscht

 Yield: about 2 quarts soup

 Who can possibly resist the brilliant, gem-like tones of this classic soup?
 Beyond its visual appeal are the honey-and-spice notes of fresh summer beets infused with tangy-sweet balsamic vinegar, cracked pepper and fresh dill.

 - 6 to 8 baby beets Add to list

-- 3 tablespoons vegetable oil or butter Add to list
+- 3 tablespoons high-heat oil or butter Add to list

 - 1 sweet onion, peeled and chopped Add to list